ibm-cloud-docs/vsrx/securing-host.md

 The {{site.data.keyword.vsrx_full}} can be deployed with public and private network access or private network access only.
 By default, password based SSH access to the public IP of the host OS will be disabled on new provisions and OS reloads.
 Access to the host can be achieved through the private IP address.
 Alternatively, key based authentication can be used to access the public IP.
 To do so, specify the public SSH key when placing a new Gateway order .

-Some existing deployments of the {{site.data.keyword.vsrx_full}} may allow password based SSH access to the public IP of the host OS.
+Some existing deployments of the {{site.data.keyword.vsrx_full}} might allow password based SSH access to the public IP of the host OS.
 For these deployments, you can manually disable password based SSH access to the public IP of the OS by following these steps:

 1. Modify /etc/ssh/sshd_config